Jesse Winker Player Props: Brewers vs. Mets

-Jesse Winker -- with an on-base percentage of .182 in his past 10 games, 123 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the New York Mets, with Kodai Senga on the mound, on June 28 at 7:10 PM ET.
+Jesse Winker -- with an on-base percentage of .229 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the New York Mets, with Max Scherzer on the hill, on June 29 at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mets.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double and two RBI) against the Mets.

 Jesse Winker Game Info & Props vs. the Mets